dragonfly-science/dragonfly-website/content/work/2015-09-04-technical-review-case-study.md

 ---
 title: Technical review
 quote: Dragonfly’s expertise in working with uncertain data sets was the key driver in choosing them as a contractor
-quote-attribution: Dr Richard Seaton, Principal Conservation Officer, Department of Environment and Heritage Protection, Queensland
+quote-attribution: Dr Richard Seaton, Department of Environment and Heritage Protection, Queensland
-summary: We reviewed a population study, checking that the spatial modelling and data analysis methods had been applied correctly and the reports' conclusions were fair.
+summary: We reviewed a koala population study, checking that the spatial modelling and data analysis methods had been applied correctly and the reports' conclusions were fair.
 banner-image: /work/2015-09-04-technical-review-case-study/koala.jpg
 logo: /work/2015-09-04-technical-review-case-study/queensland-government.png
 ---